dignite/docs.particular.net/nservicebus/messaging/databus/index.md

 ## Transport message size limits

-Using the Data Bus is required when the message size can exceed the transport message size limit.
+The data bus should be used when it expected that message size may exceed the message size limit for the transport being used.

-Note: Not all transports have very restrictive message size limits and Azure Service Bus has increased its size limits over the years.
-Check the respective transport website documentation for the latest maximum limit of the message size.
+Note: Not all transports have message size limits and Azure Service Bus has increased its limit over time.
+The documentation for each transport should be checked for the latest message size limit.

 | Transport                  | Maximum size |
 | -------------------------- | ------------:|